-During this difficult time, many individuals are experiencing financial stress and are seeking information about how to navigate the COVID-19 pandemic.
-Several lenders are offering options to assist their borrowers and NeighborWorks is here to help.
-We have compiled the following resources for those who need help during the COVID-19 pandemic.
+During this difficult time, many individuals are experiencing financial stress and are seeking information about how to navigate their options.
+Several lenders offer options to assist their borrowers and NeighborWorks is here to help.
+We have compiled the following resources.

 What if I don’t know the type of mortgage I have?

 That’s okay.
 Many people are unsure who their mortgagor is.
-Fortunately, many mortgagors are offering similar options.
-A housing counselor can also lookup your loan type and terms.
+Fortunately, many mortgagors offer similar options.
+A housing counselor can assist to identify your loan type and terms.

-You must contact your servicer (the person you send your payments to) to apply for this program.
+You can also contact your servicer (the person you send your payments to) to find out what type of loan you have.

 To learn more about your options, take our free online foreclosure course.